-Probably the most popular frontier for 4X games to explore (exterminate, expand, and exploit) is deep space.
+Probably the most popular frontier for 4X games to explore is deep space.
 It is a natural fit: the fantasy of meeting new races and discovering new worlds across an entire galaxy is filled with tantalising possibilities.

 Galactic Civilizations III came out nine years after its cult classic predecessor, and takes place in a huge, randomly generated sandbox universe.
 There is a loose story that follows on from the last game, but really the joy is in populating star systems, conquering planets, and interacting with the nine colourful space races that populate the universe.
 You play as one of these yourself, with each race encouraging a distinctive playing style based on their unique abilities.
 Or based on Bernie Sanders’ political policies, as we tried once.

 Kind of a given, but it would be rude not to include it as when most people think of 4X games this series springs to mind.
 Look at the most-played charts for Steam and you’ll see that Civilization, in all of its various incarnations, remains one of the most consistently popular games on our fair platform.

 Civ VI took the bold step of expanding cities across more tiles, introducing the districts mechanic, and re-stacking combat units to an extent.
 They sound like minor tweaks but they go a long way and, frankly, the foundations Civ V left behind were rock-solid in the first place.
 It is very close to being the best Civilization game of them all according to our deeply scientific rankings.

-Really, the only reason to stop playing Civ VI will be when Civ VII comes out, but even then the successor has a tough task in topping a game that learned so much from Civ V's shaky launch, and subsequently arrived in decidedly complete form.
-Check out the Steam workshop to see what the community has been doing with Firaxis' base game so far.
+Really, the only reason to stop playing Civ VI will be when Civ VII comes out, but even then the successor has a tough task in topping a game that learned so much from Civ V’s shaky launch, and subsequently arrived in decidedly complete form.
+Check out the Steam workshop to see what the community has been doing with Civ 6 mods.